-If you see a spark, make sure the gas supply valve is turned on, and try lighting the pilot using the lighting instructions on page 23.
+If you see a spark, make sure the gas supply valve is turned on, and try lighting the pilot using the lighting instructions on "Lighting Instructions" Section on page 23.

 If the pilot still does not light, call a qualified person.